lochbrunner/chop-specs/README.md

     }
 }

 composition :=
     foo
     | switch
     \ fuu       // Uses output of the first pipe of the switch
       | faa     // Uses the output of fuu.
-Note: faa is not "multipiped"
+Note: faa is not "multi-piped"
     \ fee       // Uses the output of the second pipe of the switch
 ```